 President Ronald Reagan delivers his first “major speech” on AIDS.
 (1987)

 Global activists confront big pharma in April Fool’s Day protests.
 (2016)

-ACT UP member Rob Rafsky confronts candidate Bill Clinton at a fundraiser to demand executive action on AIDS.
+ACT UP member Bob Rafsky confronts presidential candidate Bill Clinton at a New York City fund-raiser to demand executive action on AIDS.
 (1992)

-ACT UP members bring Haitian Refugees with a T-cell count of less than 200 to New York from the Guantanamo detention center.
+ACT UP members bring Haitian refugees with T-cell counts of less than 200 to New York from the Guantanamo detention center.
 (1993)

 National Youth HIV & AIDS Awareness Day

 ACT UP members hold a sit-in outside Mayor Giuliani’s office in City Hall to protest DAS cuts.
 (1995)

 U.S. Representative Henry Waxman convenes the first congressional hearings on AIDS at the Los Angeles Gay and Lesbian Community Services Center in Hollywood, California.
 (1982)

 Albert J. Winn’s monograph My Life Until Now is published by Chris Rauschenberg.
 Winn’s photographs reflect his identity as a gay, Jewish man living with AIDS.
 (2015)